adzerk-oss/boot-cljs-example/README.md

 boot.user=> (start-repl)
 ```

-The page will automatically reload and connect to the CLJS repl websocket.
+The page will automatically reload and connect to the CLJS REPL websocket.

 ## License